Personhood in Science and Technology

 creating human life to destroy it

-The creation, exploitation, and destruction of human embryos for experimental and commercial purposes is happening on a massive scale in America, as is the taxpayer-funded use of aborted fetal body parts.
+The creation, exploitation, and destruction of human embryos is happening on a massive scale in America, as is the taxpayer-funded use of aborted fetal body parts.
 The drive to cure disease, improve consumer products, and even alter the entire human gene pool poses a dangerous and immediate threat to the sanctity of life.
 It’s the future eugenicists have been waiting for.

 creating human life on our own terms

 Abortion’s devastation is minor when compared to the destruction leveled by the assisted reproductive technology industry.
 From IVF and 3-parent embryos to future technologies like self-cloning and artificial wombs, ethics have taken a back seat to the desire to parent, no matter what the cost.